 Norma and Lamar Hunt Married in 1964

-Lamar Hunt was passionate about sports, and particularly football.
-Norma once recalled that in the initial days when he was courting her, he took her to one high school football game, one pro game, and three college games in the span of four days.
+Lamar Hunt was passionate about sports, particularly football.
+The Chiefs’ matriarch once recalled that in the initial days when he was courting her, Hunt took her to one high school football game, one pro game, and three college games in the span of four days.

-Norma followed football, too, but it would become a passion she shared with her future husband and family when Lamar came into her life.
+Although she followed football, too, it would become a passion she shared with her future husband and family when Hunt came into her life.
 On January 15, 1964, news of their engagement was announced in the local media.

-The following week, a then 25-year-old Norma married then-31-year-old Lamar Hunt at her parents’ home in Richardson on January 22, 1964.
-Hank Stram, who was the Chiefs’ coach then, was Hunt’s best man.
+The following week, Norma Knobel, who was 25 at the time, married then-31-year-old Lamar Hunt at her parents’ home in Richardson on January 22, 1964.
+Hank Stram, the Chiefs’ coach then, was Hunt’s best man.

-The newlyweds later honeymooned at the Austria Winter Olympics, which would be an extension of their tradition to attend football games, the Olympics, soccer games, tennis tournaments, and other pro-sporting events.
+The newlyweds later honeymooned at the Austria Winter Olympics.
+It would be an extension of their tradition of attending football games, the Olympics, soccer games, tennis tournaments, and other pro-sporting events.

 Don’t Miss: Facts About Kobe Bryant’s Wife, Vanessa Bryant

-Lamar and Rosemary had two children, Lamar Jr. (born October 20, 1956) and Sharron Hunt, before they divorced.
-With Norma, Lamar had two more sons, Clark (born February 19, 1965) and Daniel.
+Lamar Hunt and his first wife had two children, Lamar Hunt Jr. (born October 20, 1956) and Sharron Hunt, before they divorced.
+He had two more sons with Norma, Clark Hunt (born February 19, 1965) and Daniel Hunt.